npge/npge/doc/good-subblocks.md

    than or equal to `min_identity` then the corresponding slice is considered "good".

-4. Group continuous good frames into larges frames.
+4. Group continuous good slices into larges slices.

 5. Create set of selected good subblocks (empty).